Telehealth and COVID-19, Protecting ePHI

 The security, policies, procedures, and enforcement required to adhere to HIPAA regulations and correctly implementing a telehealth solution can seem complex.
 That’s why at Intraprise Health, we’ve chosen to simplify these procedures and ensure complete compliance is easily attainable.
 The Intraprise Health offers various training courses that are created to address the proper use of information and how to prevent theft.
 Our HIPAA workforce training includes details regarding what safety measures providers are recommended to apply.
 Disregarding HIPAA compliance may result in hefty fines because of PHI breaches.
 HIPAA One® is here to help so you can easily achieve compliance and handle audits together.

 Taking all these precautions will allow practitioners to stay safe while maintaining PHI security.
-For more information view our Telehealth, HIPAA, and the CARES Act Webinar.
+For more information view our recorded webinars page.